mofanv/darknetz/README.md

 **For real boards**, to run `make flash` to flash the OP-TEE with `darknetz` to your device.

-5) after boot your devices or QEMU, to test by the command
+5) after you boot your devices or QEMU, test by the command
 ```
 darknetp
 ```